Welcome to Toronto Metropolitan University!

 - For details about the classes you will be taking in your first semester please visit the Undergraduate Calendar.

-The course enrolment period is from August 9, 2022 to September 16, 2022.
-In early August, your program department will send you additional information, and your specific course enrolment start date will be confirmed on RAMSS.
+The course enrolment period is from August 8, 2023 to September 15, 2023.
+In early August, your program department will send you additional information, and your specific course enrolment start date will be confirmed on MyServiceHub.
 See the Course Enrolment page on the Current Students site for additional enrolment information.

 Required course materials will be confirmed on your course outline/syllabus or by your course instructor at the beginning of your course.
 Purchase your textbooks and e-books in person at the Campus Store located at 17 Gould St. or order them online for delivery right to your door.
 If there is no e-book listed for a course you’re enrolled in, there will be a corresponding textbook.